misiektoja/steam_monitor/docs/usage.md

 When monitoring starts, the tool displays user information including Steam64 ID, display name, real name (if available), country/region, current status, profile visibility, account creation date and profile URL.

-By default, the tool looks for a configuration file named `steam_monitor.conf` in:
- - current directory
- - home directory (`~`)
- - script directory

  If you generated a configuration file as described in [Configuration](configuration.md), but saved it under a different name or in a different directory, you can specify its location using the `--config-file` flag: